Coronavirus information: For local information/advice and Testing and Vaccination Centres in Suffolk

 Read below to find out more about what we mean by SEND, what you can expect from a school, how we fund SEND provision in Suffolk and about our specialist education provision.

-What does the term special educational needs mean?
+What does the term SEND mean?

-- have a significantly greater difficulty in learning than the majority of others of the same age; or
+- Have a significantly greater difficulty in learning than the majority of others of the same age; or

-- have a disability which prevents or hinders them from making use of the educational facilities provided for others of the same age in mainstream schools or mainstream post-16 institutions
+- Have a disability which prevents or hinders them from making use of the educational facilities provided for others of the same age in mainstream schools or mainstream post-16 institutions

 This definition is set out in the Special Educational Needs and Disability (SEND) Code of Practice: 0-25 years (2015).
 You can find out more about the SEND Code by going to the GOV.UK website.

-- ability to read or write
+- Ability to read or write

 All schools and settings must:

 - Make reasonable adjustments for children and young people to help them access their education

 - Ensure that the curriculum and culture is inclusive, so that every child and young person can engage in the activities of the school, ensuring that support is provided where needed